Hand holding a pen and analyzing financial graphs on paper

 The operating income statement includes other expenses.
 Here is a summary table:

-A summary of operating income and expenses
+A summary of operating income and expenses.

 SeDomicilier provides a summary of operating expenses and income:

-• Revenue corresponds to your company's income.
+• The products are equivalent to your company's revenue.

 Why measure your company's performance?